-Microsoft Defender for Identity monitors your domain controllers by capturing and parsing network traffic and leveraging Windows events directly from your domain controllers, then analyzes the data for attacks and threats.
-Utilizing profiling, deterministic detection, machine learning, and behavioral algorithms Defender for Identity learns about your network, enables detection of anomalies, and warns you of suspicious activities.
+Microsoft Defender for Identity monitors your domain controllers by capturing and parsing network traffic, leveraging Windows events directly from your domain controllers, and then analyzes the data for attacks and threats.

-Installed directly on your domain controller or AD FS servers, the Defender for Identity sensor accesses the event logs it requires directly from the servers.
-After the logs and network traffic are parsed by the sensor, Defender for Identity sends only the parsed information to the Defender for Identity cloud service (only a percentage of the logs are sent).
+Installed directly on your domain controller, Active Directory Federation Services (AD FS), or Active Directory Certificate Services (AD CS) servers, the Defender for Identity sensor accesses the event logs it requires directly from the servers.
+After the logs and network traffic are parsed by the sensor, Defender for Identity sends only the parsed information to the Defender for Identity cloud service.

 Defender for Identity components

 Defender for Identity consists of the following components:

 Microsoft Defender portal

 The Microsoft Defender portal creates your Defender for Identity workspace, displays the data received from Defender for Identity sensors, and enables you to monitor, manage, and investigate threats in your network environment.